 autoscaling/v1 API version.

-The alpha version, which includes support for scaling on memory and custom metrics,
+The beta version, which includes support for scaling on memory and custom metrics,

 can be found in